mtabourin/Gametic_segregation_distortion/README.md

-# Search for male gametic segregation in F1 hybrids
+# Search for male gametic segregation in F1 hybrids within the genus *Arabidopsis*

 This pipeline allows to search for male segregation distortions in F1 hybrids.
 It works in 4 scripts.

 ----------------

 ## Data

+The data used are available on the NCBI in the BioProject ID PRJNA750331.
+We used the reference genome of *Arabidopsis lyrata*[1].

 For each crossing, the data should be organized like this: